 Sidney Lewis faked his identification papers and entered combat at just 12 years old.

-Woodrow Wilson dropped his anti-war slogan 1 month after being re-elected and duly declared war on Germany.
+Woodrow Wilson dropped his anti-war slogan one month after being re-elected and duly declared war on Germany.

 There were 12,000,000 letters delivered to frontline trenches every single week.